 - DexYP will never let you out of a contract

-I could continue to list complaints, but I believe this is enough to say this company does not follow through on their promises.
+I could continue to list complaints, but I believe this is enough to say that Dex Media does not follow through on its promises.

-First of all, I don’t like to use strong recommendations about a company unless it is the truth, but this company looks good in print, but they do not follow through with their promises.
-Their reviews are horrible and repeatedly state that this is a scam.
+First of all, I’m not particularly eager to use strong recommendations about a company unless it is true.
+Dex Media looks good in print, but they do not follow through with their promises.
+Their reviews are horrible, and the reviewers repeatedly state that Dex Media a scam.

 After my experience and this review, I can only say, please, please do not use this company.
 They will not help you with anything to promote your online business.